Makanakaishe Charamba: Career

 At Carson-Newman University, he was named the 2022 SAC Men’s Track & Field Freshman of the Year and the 2022 SAC Outdoor Championship Athlete of the Meet in May 2022.
 In his freshman year he ran a school record 200 metres time of 20.41 seconds at the NCAA Outdoor Championships and he was named the USTFCCCA Southeast Region Male Track Athlete of the Year.
 The following year he won the men's 100 metres and 200 metres titles in wind-assisted times of 10.02 and 20.19 seconds at the NCAA Division 2 Championships in Pueblo, Colorado.

 He transferred to Auburn University.
 In May 2024, he met the qualifying standard for the 2024 Paris Olympics after running 20 seconds flat in the 200m final at the Southeastern Conference championship in Florida.
 Later that month he lowered his 200 metres personal best to 19.95 seconds in Lexington, Kentucky.
 He finished fifth at the 2024 NCAA Division I Outdoor Track and Field Championships 200 metres in Eugene, Oregon in 20.20 seconds.

 He competed in the 200m at the 2024 Paris Olympics, where he reached the final, placing eighth overall.

 He finished runner-up at the 2025 NCAA Indoor Championships 200 metres in Virginia Beach, running a time of 20.16 seconds on 15 March 2025.

 He set a new personal best for the 200 metres of 19.92 seconds for the 200 metres in the preliminary round of the SEC Championships in May 2025, finishing runner-up in the final to Jordan Anthony.
-In June 2025, he was also runner-up at the 2025 NCAA Outdoor Championships over 200 metres in Eugene, Oregon running a time of 19.92 seconds to finish behind compatriot and fellow fellow Olympian Tapiwanashe Makarawu.
+In June 2025, he was also runner-up at the 2025 NCAA Outdoor Championships over 200 metres in Eugene, Oregon running a time of 19.92 seconds to finish behind compatriot and fellow Olympian Tapiwanashe Makarawu.
 He ran 19.99 seconds to place third at the 2025 Herculis event in Monaco, part of the 2025 Diamond League, behind Olympic champions Noah Lyles and Letsile Tebogo.

 In September 2025, he was a semi-finalist in the 200 metres at the 2025 World Championships in Tokyo, Japan.

+On 6 June 2026, he won the 200 metres in a personal best 19.88 seconds at the USATF Lone Star Grand Prix in College Station, Texas.
+On 19 June, he equalled his personal best to run 19.88 and place second to Sinesipho Dambile at the 2026 Doha Diamond League.
+On 4 July, he ran 20.11 seconds for third in the 200 m at the 2026 Prefontaine Classic.
+Competing in the Diamond League at the 2026 Athletissima in Lausanne, Switzerland on 21 August 2026, he placed third in the 200 m in 20.14 seconds.
+At the 2026 Diamond League Final in Brussels on 5 September, he placed third over 200 metres.
+Later that month, he competed over 200 m at the inaugural World Ultimate Championship in Budapest.